 International success stories

-The UK’s most pneededrogressive infrastructure clients and their supply chains have tackled carbon emissions at both project and programme level.
-For example, at programme scale by 2015 Anglian Water had driven down capital and operational carbon against a 2010 baseline and exceeded its capital and operational reduction targets of 60% and 40% by 2020, reducing average capital costs of assets by 22% in the process.
+The UK’s most progressive infrastructure clients and their supply chains have tackled carbon emissions at both project and programme level such as Anglian Water, the UK’s largest water and water recycling organisation who have won awards such as the Construction Innovation Award for Low Carbon.
+They have driven down capital and operational carbon against a 2010 baseline and exceeded its capital and operational reduction targets of 60% and 40% by 2020, reducing average capital costs of assets by 22% in the process.

 A focus on cutting carbon forces consultants, contractors, asset managers and owners to challenge traditional technical management and commercial solutions.
 Instead of squeezing supply chain margins, savings are achieved by coming up with new ways to design, build and operate infrastructure.
+Cement manufacture alone accounts for 5-7% of global emissions, there are already options available for lower-carbon concrete in New Zealand with manufacturers such as Allied Concrete now demonstrating their environmental credibility through Environmental Product Declarations (EPD).

 What people believe about carbon determines what they do about carbon – people need to see and know that carbon is of central importance.
 Carbon reduction must take its place within organisations in a similar way to ethics and health and safety, because, like those values, carbon reduction makes business sense.